pravega/.github/how-to-release.md

 For configuring to run as a non-root user see: https://docs.docker.com/engine/install/linux-postinstall/, https://docs.docker.com/engine/security/rootless/

 ## Announcing the release process starts
-When starting the release process, Pravega release managers should create a new release specific channel on pravega.io slack with name like pravega-release-090 and keep posting the progress on the release on this channel from time to time.
+When starting the release process, Pravega release managers should create a new release specific channel on `pravega.io` slack with name like `pravega-release-090` and keep posting the progress on the release on this channel from time to time.
 All the ecosystem projects release managers should be invited into this channel for continuous discussion.
-All contributors can join this channel and validate the release in it.
+All contributors can join this channel and discuss about the release in it, but still keep in mind that the candidate announcing and voting should still happen and only take effect on the dev mailing list.

 ## Preparing the release notes
 Please gather the information of the highlight features and important fixes in the release from all committers and new feature contributors, then prepare the release notes.
 You can also refer to previous releases for an example of how to put together notes.